NathanGavenski/python-watcher/README.md

 # python-watcher
-I've crated this project to watch over a repo dir and execute a file after modifying anything on that same dir.
+I've created this project to watch over a repo dir and execute a file after modifying anything on that same dir.
 Its lightweight since it only has watchdog as a dependency.

 ## Parameters for running